AbhijitMishra7/Creating-Handwritten-Digits/README.md

 # Creating-Handwritten-Digits
-Creating handwritten digits using mnist dataset(WGAN-GP)
+I created handwritten digits using mnist dataset.
+I used a generative adversarial network with Wasserstein loss and gradient penalty to create new handwritten digits with high diversity and fidelity.

 Resultant Images: